va5ca1/remittance-model_lk/README.md

 ## the approach - what is actually going on here

 Before getting into the models, it's worth stepping back and explaining what econometrics actually is and how this whole thing is being approached.
-Because when I started, I didn't know what half of these words meant either.
+Because when I started, I didn't know what half of these words meant either (to be more precise; had no idea what any of these concepts were called officially).

 ### what is econometrics?